Risdon Slate, Ph.D.

 Professor of Criminology

-Doctor of Philosophy, Criminal Justice, Clarmont Graduate School
+- Doctor of Philosophy, Criminal Justice, Claremont Graduate School

-Currently working on the 2nd ed. of Risdon N. Slate and W. Wesley Johnson, Criminalization of Mental Illness: Crisis and Opportunity for the Justice System, Carolina Academic Press, Durham, North Carolina, 2008.
+Risdon N. Slate, Jacqueline Buffington-Vollum, and W. Wesley Johnson, Criminalization of Mental Illness: Crisis and Opportunity for the Justice System, 2nd ed., Carolina Academic Press, Durham, North Carolina, 2013.

-“The Future of Community Corrections is Now: Stop Dreaming and Take Action” by Faith Lutze, W. Wesley Johnson, Todd Clear, Edward Latessa, and Risdon N. Slate is currently under review with the Journal of Contemporary Criminal Justice.
+“The Future of Community Corrections is Now: Stop Dreaming and Take Action” by Faith Lutze, W. Wesley Johnson, Todd Clear, Edward Latessa, and Risdon N. Slate, Journal of Contemporary Criminal Justice, Volume 28, Number 1 (2012).